Odomero/Data_Analysis_SCA/README.md

-# SCAMP-Assessment
+# Data Analysis- She Codes Africa
-# This is Cohort4 Data Science Tehnical Assessment
+# A repo on Data Analysis using Pandas and Matplotlib